 A soup this thick and creamy demands bread for dunking!
 Try one of these:

 4 steps.
 A bit of chopping, plonk it all in a pot, blitz, season then serve.

-And this is what you end up with – a thick creamy soup that’s full of flavour.
+A thick and creamy pumpkin soup that’s full of flavour.
 Sweet pumpkin flavour, savouriness from the broth, garlic and onion.

-- 1.2 kg / 2.4 lb pumpkin (any) , unpeeled weight (Note 1)
+- 1.2 kg / 2.4 lb pumpkin (any type) OR butternut squash , unpeeled weight (Note 1)

 - 1 onion, sliced (white, brown, yellow)

 - 3 cups (750ml) vegetable or chicken broth/stock , low sodium

 - 1 cup (250 ml) water